Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 # Check configuration

-Taipy provides a checking mechanism to validate the compiled configuration.
+Taipy provides a checking mechanism to validate the configuration.
-Currently there are 6 checkers implemented in Taipy:

-- GlobalConfigChecker
-- DataNodeConfigChecker
-- TaskConfigChecker
-- PipelineConfigChecker
-- ScenarioConfigChecker
-- JobConfigChecker

 You can trigger the check by calling:
 ```python linenums="1"